3191110276/intro-to-kubernetes/0_Environment_Setup/README.md

 ![CCP main page](img/ccpmainstart.png?raw=true "CCP main page")

 You can see that we already have a cluster that could be used.
 For this workshop, we are going to create a new cluster though.
-To do that, go ahead and click on the "" button above the list of current clusters.
+To do that, go ahead and click on the "New Cluster" button above the list of current clusters.
 This will take you to the following page:

 ![CCP setup](img/ccpsetup.png?raw=true "CCP setup")

+Fill out the page as shown in the image, and then continue to the next page:

 ![CCP provider](img/ccpprovider.png?raw=true "CCP provider")